Artist and Art Centre – Contract Template – Information for Artists

 What if my art contains Indigenous Cultural and Intellectual Property (ICIP)?

-You should also tell the Art Centre if there is any ICIP in your art.
-This is because the agreement requires the Art Centre to display a notice beside the artwork stating that it contains traditional cultural knowledge.
-The notice also informs people about how to find out about permitted future use of the work.
+You should also tell the Art Centre if there is any ICIP in your artwork.
+This is because the contract requires the Art Centre to display a notice beside the artwork stating that it contains traditional cultural knowledge.
+The notice also informs people about how to find out about permitted future use of the artwork.

-Does the Indigenous Art Code apply to my agreement?
+Does the Indigenous Art Code apply to my contract?

 Under the Code, the Art Centre must provide you with a copy of the Indigenous Art Code before you sign the agreement.